justmarvinai/visualsbymarvin/src/content/projects/telly_amazon_listing/index.md

 ## The Process

 ### 01 - Competition
-Most of the products shows when a customer is looking for "Jutebeutel" or "Baumwolltasche" are plain and simple - mostly multi-pack - tote bags.
+Most products that show up when searching for "Jutebeutel" or "Baumwolltasche" are plain and simple - mostly multi-pack - tote bags.
 I've decided to create a design for "THE tote bag" not just "a tote bag".
-Because telly is not made to be one of many, it's meant to support the envoirment, be long-lasting and offers a modern and timeless design, which you can even customize with a text of your own.
+Because telly is not made to be one of many, it's meant to support the environment, be long-lasting and offers a modern and timeless design, which you can even customize with a text of your own.

 That means I focused on presenting a ready made and printed tote bag instead of a plain nature color one in the hero image slot of the listing design.